trilogy-data/pytrilogyt/README.md

 ## Simple Declarative Data Pipelines

-Combine the simplicity of Trilogy with the modern data stack such as DBT.
+Combine the simplicity of Trilogy with the tools of modern orchestration, such as DBT and Dagster.

 > [!TIP]
 > Pitch: don't worry about optimizing your ETL staging tables ever again - write your final tables and let TrilogyT handle the rest.

 Compile your models to ETL scripts to run on demand.
 Rebuild, run, and test easily.

 Translates 'Persist' statements in Trilogy to scheduled ETL jobs.

 Currently supported backends:
-- Native (optimize a PreQL model)
+- trilogy (optimize a Trilogy model, execute in memory)
-- DBT
+- dbt (optimize a Trilogy model, translate it to a DBT project, optionally execute with dbt CLI)
+- dagster (optimize a trilogy model, translate it to a dagster project, optionally  execute with dagster CLI)

 > [!WARNING]
 > This is an experimental library.
 The API is subject to change.

 ## Flags

 --optimize=X - Any CTE used at least X times in calculating final model outputs will be materialized for reuse.

 ## Install